Alluxio/alluxio/docs/en/core-services/Catalog.md

 ## Using Alluxio Structured Data with Presto

-PrestoSQL version 332 or above and PrestoDB version 0.232 or above has built-in support for the Alluxio Catalog Service in their hive-hadoop2 connector.
+PrestoSQL version above 332 and PrestoDB version above 0.232 has built-in support for the Alluxio Catalog Service in their hive-hadoop2 connector.
 For instructions to setup Alluxio Catalog Service with those versions of PrestoSQL or PrestoDB, please consult PrestoSQL's [documentation](https://prestosql.io/docs/current/connector/hive.html#alluxio-configuration) or PrestoDB's [documentation](https://prestodb.io/docs/current/connector/hive.html#alluxio-configuration).